UBC-MDS/DSCI522-2425-25-heart_disease_predictor/README.md

 4. To render the PDF and HTML

-    4.1 Navigate to the reports folder in your terminal
+    4.1 Navigate to the report folder in your terminal

     4.2 Run the following